moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 ```

 ## Logging
-The logging section, allows you to configure how the MSA will record information about how well the MSA is running,
+The logging section, allows you to configure how MSA will record information about how well it is running,
 most notably, recording any errors that are encountered.

 ### logging.global_log_level